cschweig2/chelseas-pizza/README.md

 Test: "It detects if the user chose pepperoni as the topping."<br>
 Expect(pizzaChoice.calculateCost()).toEqual("pepperoni"); <br>

-Test: "It will add $4 to the total cost of the pizza if the user chooses "pepporoni" as a topping."<br>
+Test: "It will add $4 to the total cost of the pizza if the user chooses 'pepporoni' as a topping."<br>
 Expect(pizzaChoice.calculateCost()).toEqual(16);<br>

 Test: "It will add $4 to the total cost of the pizza if the user chooses large instead of medium." <br>
 Expect(pizzaChoice.calculateCost()).toEqual(16);<br>

-Test: "It will add $6 to the total cost of the pizza if the user chooses "sausage" as a topping." <br>
+Test: "It will add $6 to the total cost of the pizza if the user chooses 'sausage' as a topping." <br>
 Expect(pizzaChoice.calculateCost()).toEqual(18);<br>

 Describe: addTopping();<br>